jfdelgad/ETH-Tempus/README.md

-# Chronos
+# ETH-Tempus.
-Chronos is a smart contract in the Ethereum network that allows contracts to program calls to themselves at a particular time (block).
+ETH-Tempus is a smart contract in the Ethereum network that allows other contracts to program calls to themselves at a particular time (block).

-Main features are:
+The  main Features of ETH-Tempus are:

 * Simple integration with your smart contract.
-* Allows for withdrawal of the gas-cost not consumed during the call.
+* No need to pay up front for the service.
 * Single or recurrent call to the contract.
 * Available on the Test Network (Rinkeby).
 * Available in the main Network.